szzeth-3/PortSwigger-Web-LLM-Labs/Solutions.md

 ### What failed

-I started with a direct instruction to log a finding by posting specific text:
+We started with a direct instruction to log a finding by posting specific text:

 ![First attempt](images/8_1.png)